-Where does the term phyto therapy come from?
-Well the word associates two Greek roots, “phytos” meaning plant and “therapeia” meaning care.
+Phyto and Herbal therapy have tremendous benefits.
+Where does the term phytotherapy come from?
+This word associates two Greek roots, “phytos” meaning plant and “therapeia” meaning care.

 Research has determined which plant extract is best designed to contribute to different vital functions of the human being.
-When there are deficiencies of these vital plant nutrients, this can create imbalances and even diseases, therefore different plants can restore the general balance of the body.
+When there are deficiencies of these essential plant nutrients, this can create imbalances and even diseases; therefore, different plants can restore the general balance of the body.

 Other uses of plant-based remedies at the Budwig Center would include:

 We use the proven original protocol of Dr. Johanna Budwig that she implemented back in the 1970s.
 The success of the Budwig Protocol speaks for itself.
 To read about some success stories of people who have recovered their health from kidney cancer and various other types of cancer head to our testimonials page.